chanq-io/syntect-tui/README.md

 A lightweight translation layer between [syntect](https://github.com/trishume/syntect) and [tui-rs](https://github.com/fdehau/tui-rs) style types.
 If you're building a CLI app with a UI powered by tui.rs and need syntax highlighting, then you may find this crate useful!

-Given the limited scope of this crate I do not have any plans to extend its functionality any further, but am open to contributions.
-Feel free to fork and submit a pull request.
+Given the limited scope of this crate I do not have plans to extend existing functionality much further.
+However, I am open to requests and/or contributions, so feel free to fork and submit a pull request.

 ## Getting Started
 `syntect-tui` is [available on crates.io](https://crates.io/crates/syntect-tui).
 You can install it by adding the following line to your `Cargo.toml`: